 Cons

-- Cancellation is straightforward online but stored packages are not automatically handled — see how to cancel MyUS.
+- Cancellation is straightforward online but stored packages aren't auto-handled — see how to cancel MyUS

 Most-cited critical themes in public MyUS reviews (paraphrased): slow customer support response on complex tickets, surprise dimensional-weight shipping charges, and dissatisfaction with photo/inspection surcharges.
 Most-cited positive themes: large carrier discounts, generally reliable intake at the Florida hub.